diffusionflow/diffusionflow.github.io/index.md

 layout: distill
 title: "Diffusion Meets Flow Matching: Two Sides of the Same Coin"
 # permalink: /main/
 description: "Flow matching and diffusion models are two popular frameworks in generative modeling.
 Despite seeming similar, there is some confusion in the community about their exact connection.
-In this post we aim to clear up this confusion and show that <i>diffusion models and Gaussian flow matching are the same</i>, although different model specifications can lead to different network outputs and sampling schedules.
+In this post, we aim to clear up this confusion and show that <i>diffusion models and Gaussian flow matching are the same</i>, although different model specifications can lead to different network outputs and sampling schedules.
 That's great news, it means that you can use the two frameworks interchangeably."
 date: 2025-11-26
 future: true
 htmlwidgets: true